jeffreyevans/spatialEco/README.md

     sobal - Applies an isotropic image gradient operator (Sobel-Feldman) using a 3x3 window

+    spatial.select - Performs a spatial select (feature subset) similar to ArcGIS

 	sp.kde - A weighted or un-weighted kernel density estimate

     sp.na.omit  - Removes row or column NA's in sp object.
 The standard R na.omit function will not propagate through all slots of an sp class object.
 This function removes the spatial objects, in all slots, corresponding